cs50/lab50.vsix/lab_demo/caesar/README.md

 ## How to Submit

 1. Download your `caesar.c` file by control-clicking or right-clicking on the file in your codespace's file browser and choosing **Download**.
-1. Go to CS50's [Gradescope page](https://www.gradescope.com/courses/336119).
+2. Go to CS50's [Gradescope page](https://www.gradescope.com/courses/411020).
-1. Click "Problem Set 2: Caesar".
+3. Click "Problem Set 2: Caesar".
-1. Drag and drop your `caesar.c` file to the area that says "Drag & Drop".
+4. Drag and drop your `caesar.c` file to the area that says "Drag & Drop".
 Be sure it has that **exact** filename!
 If you upload a file with a different name, the autograder likely will fail when trying to run it, and ensuring you have uploaded files with the correct filename is your responsibility!
-1. Click "Upload".
+5. Click "Upload".

 You should see a message that says "Problem Set 2: Caesar submitted successfully!"

-You may not see a score just yet, but if you see the message then we've received your submission!
+{% alert danger %}

+Per Step 4 above, after you submit, be sure to check your autograder results.
+If you see `SUBMISSION ERROR: missing files (0.0/1.0)`, it means your file was not named exactly as prescribed (or you uploaded it to the wrong problem).

+Correctness in submissions entails everything from reading the specification, writing code that is compliant with it, and submitting files with the correct name.
+If you see this error, you should resubmit right away, making sure your submission is fully compliant with the specification.
+The staff will not adjust your filenames for you after the fact!

+{% endalert %}